OE-FET/customxepr/README.md

 Such built in jobs are not performed immediately but are queued and executed in the background after the successful completion of the previous jobs.
 Any data returned by a job, such as a transfer curve or a cavity mode picture, will be kept in a result queue and saved to a specified file if requested.
 CustomXepr functions that are expected to run for longer than 1 sec can gracefully abort upon user request without leaving the setup in an inconsistent state.

-In addition, the queuing system can be used to manually schedule any user-specified function, related or unrelated to the ESR setup and its ancillary equipment.
+In addition, the queuing system can be used to manually schedule any user-specified jobs, related or unrelated to the ESR setup and its ancillary equipment.

 ## Logging and error handling

-All CustomXper functions release logging messages during their execution which may have the levels "status", "info", "warning", and "error".
+All CustomXper methods release logging messages during their execution which may have the levels "status", "info", "warning", and "error".
 Status notifications will only be shown in the user interface and typically contain information about the progress of a job (number of completed scans in an ESR measurement, countdown until the temperature is stable, etc).
 Info notifications typically contain information about the beginning or completion of a job (e.g., "Waiting for temperature to stabilize.", "All scans complete."), and potentially useful information about how the job was completed (e.g., "Temperature stable at 120.01±0.02 K during scans.").

-Warning notifications are only logged when CustomXepr believes that there may be a problem which requires user intervention, for instance if a job is taking significantly longer than expected, or if the gas flow required to maintain a certain temperature is unusually high.
-Finally, error messages are only released if CustomXepr is unable to proceed with a job, in which case it will abort and pause all pending jobs.
+Warning notifications are logged when CustomXepr believes that there may be a problem which requires user intervention, for instance if a job is taking significantly longer than expected, or if the gas flow required to maintain a certain temperature is unusually high.
+Finally, error messages are released if CustomXepr is unable to proceed with a job, in which case it will abort and pause all pending jobs.
 Such errors may include loss of communication with an instrument, repeated strong temperature fluctuations during an ESR measurement, etc.

-By default, all messages of level "info" and higher are saved to a log file in the user's home directory and messages of level "warning" and higher are sent as an email to the specified address.
+By default, all messages of level "info" and higher are saved to a log file in the user's home directory and messages of level "warning" and higher are sent as an email to the user's address.
 In addition, temperature readings are saved to a log file every 5 min, allowing the user to retrospectively confirm the temperature stability during measurements.

 The detection and escalation of possible problems is key to enabling unattended measurements.
 Otherwise the user may come back after two days expecting a completed measurement cycle, only to see that the helium dewar was emptied a day ago or that the program got stuck asking the user if it should really override a data file.

 ## Example code

 CustomXepr has a user interface which displays all jobs waiting in the queue, all results returned from previous jobs, and all logging messages.
 Common tasks such as pausing, aborting and clearing jobs, plotting and saving returned data, and setting temperature stability tolerances can be performed through the interface itself.
-However, apart from tuning the cavity and reading a Q factor, all jobs  must be scheduled programmatically through the console.
+However, apart from tuning the cavity and reading a Q factor, all jobs  must be scheduled programmatically through the provided Jupyter console.
 For example, a measurement script which cycles through different temperatures and records ESR spectra and transfer curves at each step reads as follows:

 ```python
 # get preconfigured experiment from Xepr